- Home

 What is a thermocouple?

-Thomas Johann Seebeck discovered that connecting two conductors of different materials and applying a different temperature at this connection point will result in a voltage drop at the other end of the conductors, which is related to the temperature change.
-This Seebeck effect (also called the thermoelectric effect) allows construction of a temperature measuring sensor (= thermocouple) from 2 wires of different materials.
+Thomas Johann Seebeck discovered that if you connect two conductors of different materials together and change the temperature at this connection point, a voltage drop occurs at the other end of the conductors, which is directly related to the temperature change.
+Due to this Seebeck effect (also known as the thermoelectric effect), it is therefore possible to build a measuring sensor (= thermocouple) with two wires of different materials.

-8 materials are of particular importance, as they can be combined to achieve different temperature ranges and accuracy classes, as listed in standards such as IEC60584 and ASTM E230.
-These different thermocouple compositions are denoted by the letters J, K, E, T, R, S, B and N.
+For different temperature ranges and accuracy classes, there are 8 material combinations that play a role and are also listed in standards such as IEC60584 and ASTM E230.
+The different thermocouples are labeled with the letters J, K, E, T, R, S, B and N.

-When using thermocouples to measure temperature, cold junction compensation must also be considered.
-As already described above, the thermoelectric effect is based on two different materials (e.g. copper and constantan) generating a difference in potential at the tip of the thermocouple - the “hot junction”.
-Since a thermocouple wire, however, also needs to be connected to a measuring device whose electrical connections are usually made of copper, a second thermoelectric effect exists at this “cold junction”, where again two different materials make contact.
-Therefore, the overall generated voltage consists of the voltage generated at the measuring tip, offset with the voltage drop occurring at the meter side (cold junction compensation).
+When using thermocouples to measure temperature, cold junction compensation must be taken into account.
+As described above, the thermoelectric effect is based on the fact that two different materials (e.g. copper and constantan) generate a voltage at the measuring tip - i.e. on the "hot" side - of the thermocouple.
+However, as a thermocouple wire must also be connected to a measuring device whose electrical connections are generally made of copper, a thermoelectric effect also occurs on this "cold" side of the thermocouple, as two different materials also come together there.
+Therefore, the voltage drop occurring at the measuring tip must be compensated for by the voltage drop occurring on the measuring device side.

 Type |